 It is true that there is some nutritional value in unclean foods, but this should not be our preference when we have any kind of choice.
-Choosing to eat unclean meat is to disrespect and harm ourselves.
+Under normal circumstances, choosing to eat unclean animal is to disrespect and harm ourselves.
 As God has progressively revealed His eternal ways over time, He hasn’t ever changed His mind about what’s good for us, nor has He been arbitrary in His commands: they’re righteous and very faithful, each and every one of them.
 (Ps 119:138)

 Scripture is perfectly precise; it isn’t overly specific, nor is it inappropriately vague.
 The detail God has provided is both necessary and sufficient for us; we must not add to it, nor take away from it.
 (De 4:2)